 Edith Eva Eger was sixteen when the Nazis transported her to Auschwitz with her family.
 Yet the book is not just a Holocaust memoir.
 The author helps others free themselves from the prison of their minds through the stories of herself and her patients.

 It’s hard to write anything about the book.
 Maybe I don't have to.
-If you’re only reading two books this year, I suggest that one be Edith Eva Eger’s The Choice while the other is Viktor E. Frankl’s Yes To Life In Spite of Everything
+If you’re only reading two books this year, I suggest that one be Edith Eva Eger’s The Choice while the other is Viktor E. Frankl’s Yes To Life In Spite of Everything should be.

 I was most impressed by these books.